- Start: Gould Community Center, Gould, Colorado

 On-Site Camping at the Gould Community Center

-If you did not order an on-site space when you registered for the race on UltraSignup, please see the local camping and lodging options below to make arrangements for race weekend.
-There are ample spaces in the immediate area that can be reserved in advance and additional first-come, first-serve dispersed camping areas on National Forest land south of Gould.
+If you did not order an on-site space when you registered for the race on UltraSignup, you can add-on camping as long as space is still available via the event store on UltraSignup.
+Otherwise, please see the local camping and lodging options below to make arrangements for race weekend.
+There are ample spaces in the immediate area that can be reserved in advance and additional first-come, first-serve dispersed camping areas on National Forest land west/north of Gould.

-On-site car camping spots will be good for 1 car, truck or SUV (No RVs outside of key race staff, medical, and communications – RV spaces are available at other nearby campgrounds).
-For those with camping reservations who wish tent camp, areas are designated for primitive dispersed camping surrounding the community center.
+On-site car camping spots will be good for 1 car, truck or SUV.
+We do not have space for RVs/Trailers – if you intend to bring one, please book at another local campground.
+For those with camping reservations who wish to tent camp, areas are designated for primitive dispersed camping surrounding the community center.
 On-site campers may use the common fire pit, picnic table area and race port-a-johns.
 The community center building will be limited to race operations for the duration of the weekend.
 We ask that on-site campers bring their own water.
 Water can be refilled at the Moose Visitor Center, a half mile walk from the Community Center.

 Local Cabins & Yurts

 Cabins in Gould are just a few minutes down the road from the start/finish area.
-Never Summer Nordic has a growing number of yurts and cabins by the park entrance, in addition to yurts within the park further from the race start.
-They can also offer dispersed camping on their property by the main park entrance if you call and let them know you are running the race.
 State Forest State Park Cabins at Michigan Reservoir are about 15 minutes from the start.
 Everything with a roof books out very early.